OpenDataLiteracy/OpenDataAlliance-LD/PlanOfWork.md

 -	Agenda for Meetings (present and future)
 -	Recommendations for identifying data sets to proactively publish as supported by our analysis of requests.
 -	Appendices
-o	Thematic Distillation of Interviews – Addressing Concerns o	Resources about Open Data o	Opportunities for Growth & Outreach
+--	Thematic Distillation of Interviews – Addressing Concerns -- Resources about Open Data
+-- Opportunities for Growth & Outreach

 **Plan for Sustainability**
 Managing deliverables will be based on understanding the possible data sources that the State and City have access to.
 After dialogue with intra-governmental stakeholders and a survey of the number and complexity of the data sources, we can start cleaning, standardizing, and analyzing data.